How it works?

 Scan & Measure

 Enter your website URL and we run a comprehensive analysis.
-We measure the total data transfer of your page, test loading performance via Google PageSpeed Insights (measuring Core Web Vitals, accessibility, SEO and best practices), and assess hosting infrastructure.
-All measurements follow the Sustainable Web Design (SWD) v4 model.
+We measure total data transfer, test loading performance via Google PageSpeed Insights, and assess hosting infrastructure.
+All measurements follow the SWD v4 model.

 2